Collaboration with (inter-)governmental and academic institutions

 - with the United Nation’s International Strategy for Disaster Reduction (UNISDR) in a consulting role;

 - with development agencies such as the United States Agency for International Development (USAID), the UK’s Department for International Development (DFID), the Swiss Agency for Development and Cooperation (SDC), the World Bank, the Asian Development Bank (ADB), the Inter-American Development Bank (IADB) and the German Development Bank (KfW).

 - We have regularly contributed to platforms such as the World Economic Forum, B20, G20 and G8 to share our insights on key risks, and support the United Nations Framework Convention on Climate Change (UNFCCC) process.

 Working with academic institutions

-- We support the Integrative Risk Management and Economics project at the Swiss Federal Institute of Technology (ETH) Zurich, which aims to advance a holistic approach to managing risks and educate a new generation of researchers;
+- We support the ETH Zurich Risk Center (www.riskcenter.ethz.ch/), which aims to advance a holistic, scientific approach to assessing and managing risks and educating a new generation of researchers;

 - We support oasis (oasislmf.org/), an open source cat modelling platform free to use by anyone.
 It is owned by the re/insurance industry, with more than 40 re/insurance companies as members;

 - With the Institute of Insurance Economics at the University of St. Gallen, HSG (www.ivw.unisg.ch/), we conduct industry-wide studies to better understand market dynamics.
 Take a look at our website for further information on our collaborative projects: institute.swissre.com/research/collaborations/in_focus/